 - You notice vaginal bleeding out of your normal periods time.

 - You develop pain with your periods (It should not be assume than age is related to periods problems).

-There are quite a number of conditions that cause heavy or abnormal periods or abnormal vaginal bleeding.
+There are quite a number of conditions that cause heavy or abnormal periods or abnormal vaginal bleeding, the following are examples:

 - Hormonal causes.